onflow/ccf/ccf_specs.md

 - `composite-type-value.id` MUST be identical to the zero-based encoding order `type-value`.

-- `inline-type-and-value` MUST NOT be used when type can be deduced, for instance:
+- `inline-type-and-value` MUST NOT be used when type can be inferred.
-  - array elements MUST use `inline-type-and-value` if array type is `[AnyStruct]`.
-  - array elements MUST NOT use `inline-type-and-value` if array type is `[Int]`.
-  - dictionay keys MUST NOT use `inline-type-and-value` while elements must, if dictionary type is `{String: AnyStruct}`.
-  - composite field MUST NOT use `inline-type-and-value` if that field type is `Int`.

 - The following data items MUST be sorted using bytewise lexicographic order of their deterministic encodings:
   - type definitions MUST be sorted by `cadence-type-id` in `composite-typedef`.